 Almost two out of every three homes in Northern Ireland are still heated by oil and, while oil remains unregulated to the same degree as natural gas and electricity, there is an extensive network of oil distributers and suppliers which ensure that heating oil prices in Northern Ireland remain competitive with other regions.

 Coal is used as a primary heating source in a small percentage of homes in Northern Ireland.
-The new Energy Strategy for Northern Ireland commits to phasing out the use of coal and other certain solid fuels for domestic heating purposes and policy development proposals will be consulted on in due course.
+The new Energy Strategy for Northern Ireland commits to phasing out the use of coal and other solid fuels for domestic heating purposes.
+Policy proposals will be consulted on in due course.

 As we move towards our vision of net zero carbon and affordable energy our reliance on more polluting imported fossil fuels such as oil, coal and solid fuels will decrease.